 Rhode Island Energy proposed changing incentive level(s) to match neighboring programs.
 Those neighboring programs demonstrate that the level of willingness to accept for program participation is lower, so reducing incentive levels serves to reduce total program costs for customers.
 In 2024-2026 specifically, incentives will be reduced, for the Targeted Dispatch option, from \$40 to \$35 per kilowatt reduced on average during peak events.
+Additionally, negative event performances will be included in the average calculation of overall season performance.

-Section 4.
+Section 5.
 Annual Participation, Peak Reduction, and Benefit-Cost Assessment

-Rhode Island Energy offers the following ranges in program participation and peak load reduction in Table 3, below, and looks forward to further discussion with stakeholder to refine these values in advance of filing with the Rhode Island Public Utilities Commission in December 2023.
+Rhode Island Energy offers the following anticipated program participation and peak load reduction in Table 3, below.